Up to 25% Extra on outlet products!

 Once you can stand in the water without discomfort, you have already made significant progress with your aquaphobia.
 From here, it's about gradually getting more and more of your body into the water.

-This is easiest done by bending your knees, allowing your body to slowly move into the water.
+The easiest way to do this isΒ by bending your knees, allowing your body to slowly move into the water.
 First to the navel, then around the chest region, and then the shoulders - and then stand up again.
 This movement can be repeated until you feel comfortable having water around your shoulders.

 During this exercise, it's essential to convince the brain that knowing how to swim is not necessary since you can touch the bottom.